Portuguese marble is pretty in pink.

 Rosa Aurora Claro (White)

-This marble, although still part of the Rosa family of Portuguese marble has a whiter background and brownish veins running through.
+This marble, although still part of the Rosa family of Portuguese marble has a whiter background and mostly brown veins running through.
 It offers more flexibility by being of a more neutral colour.
-Also known as Estremoz Bianco.
+Also known as Estremoz Claro.

 Rosa Aurora Rosa (Pink)